 This 39-room hotel is the only hotel run by the Texas Parks & Wildlife, and it is where I ahem, camped, for the night.
 Definitely look into the original rooms here.
 You can see the handy work of the CCC in the beams, the furniture, and even the walls themselves.

-In the the late 1960’s the TPWD added 24 rooms to this property, added an additional eating area, and the luxe swimming pool.
+In the late 1960s, the TPWD added 24 rooms to this property, added an additional eating area, and the luxe swimming pool.
 (The pool also has the best cell service.
 There is no service behind the 8-inch adobe walls in your room, and wi-fi is unreliable).

 This park, and really a lot of the parks in this area, also have accommodations for bringing your horse to camp and/or hike.

-All of the camping as along the main Park Road 3 which serves as the main artery of the park.
-On my visit it seemed fairly popular with a great mix of both RV’s and tent campers.
-But despite the recent renovations there are some sites that feel really close to each other and open.
+All of the camping is along the main Park Road 3 which serves as the main artery of the park.
+On my visit, it seemed fairly popular with a great mix of both RV’s and tent campers.
+But despite the recent renovations, there are some sites that feel really close to each other and open.
 Especially at the water-only campsites.

 The sites are all relatively close to trails, but there isn’t anything else for the kiddos with the exception of the really nice bird blind.